Tagging Procedures

 Outage Procedure While Holding a Hot Line Hold

-This process describes how to report and respond to a station breaker or line recloser which has opened while on Hot Line Work.
+This process describes how to report and respond to a station breaker or line recloser which has opened while on Hot Line Hold.

 Step 1: Employee